saminitz/Remote-Keyboard-Server/README.md

 **Replace in both snippets the IP accordingly**

-Paste the following code in the host DOM Console (You can open it in most browsers with `F12`)
+Paste the following code in the DOM Console of the host (You can open it in most browsers with `F12`)
 ```js
 const ws = new WebSocket('ws://127.0.0.1:3050?host');
 ws.onmessage = function message(event) {